Patnagarh

 Patnagarh is a town and a Notified Area Council in Bolangir district in the Indian state of Odisha.
 Its original name (with diacritics) is Patnāgarh, and it is pronounced verbally as Patnāgad.
-The official language is chattish garhi.
+The official language is Odia.
 Patnagarh bears historical significance as it was the epicentre of power in middle age.
 Patnagarh was the capital of 18 garh that come under south Koshal.
-In 12th century AD the progenies of the famous King of Delhi, Prithwiraj Chouhan came and settled down in Patnagarh.
-They came here because Mohammad Ghori defeated Prithwiraj Chowhan in 2nd battle of Tarai in 1193.
+In 12th century AD the progenies of the famous King of Delhi, Prithviraj Chauhan came and settled down in Patnagarh.
+They came here because Mohammad Ghori defeated Prithviraj Chauhan in 2nd battle of Tarai in 1193.
 The first child of the royal scion who ruled Patnagarh as per recorded history was Ramai Deo.
-However after 16th century onwards when Balangir and Sambalpur came in to being the city lost its charm.
+However after 16th century onwards when Balangir and Sambalpur came in to being, the city lost its charm.

 Geography

 Patnagarh is located at 20.72°N 83.15°E. It has an average elevation of 243 metres (797 feet).
 Patnagarh is one of the towns in Patnagarh Tehsil, Balangir District, Odisha State.
 Patnagarh is located about 36 km from its district's main city Balangir and around 350 km away from its state capital Bhubaneswar.